CyberArchitect777/hackathon3-byte-to-eat-project/README.md

 ## By Team

-Barrie
-Christina
-Aeryx
-Samuel
-Jamie
-Leander
+Barrie, Christina, Aeryx, Samuel, Jamie, Leander

 Together we are Snack Overflow!